connie-n/dog-cancer-diet-rag/README.md

 - **data/mock_data**: Contains sample document data used for testing the system.
 The mock_data folder contains a total of 10 sample documents.
 These documents are a mix of real-world data collected from publicly available internet sources and carefully crafted mock data created for testing purposes.
 To effectively test the system’s retrieval accuracy and relevance, the documents cover a variety of topics related to dog health and nutrition, including recipes for dogs with cancer, general dog treat recipes, nutritional research, and unrelated animal welfare topics.
 - **data/meta_data.json**: Manages metadata for each document including id, title, topic, and source(article: from internet / mock: mock) in JSON format.
 - **vector_store**: Stores embedding vectors of documents.
+- **db_logger.py**: Handles logging of each query, generated answer, and document sources to a local SQLite database (query_logs.db).
+This allows for auditing, debugging, or analyzing query history.
 - **llm_agent.py**: Contains code for calling the OpenAI API(Model: GPT-4o), generating answers based on retrieved documents, and caching results with Redis.
 It includes support for streaming (stream=True) to return token-by-token responses
 - **main.py**: The main FastAPI application that hosts the API endpoint and handles client requests.
 - **retriever.py**: Responsible for generating embeddings and retrieving semantically similar documents.
 This module implements document retrieval using Chroma, a local embedding-based vector database.
 It embeds documents with Sentence Transformers (all-MiniLM-L6-v2) and retrieves the top-k most semantically similar documents for a given query.